 Business can also stack many applications to create one well-oiled process.

 - Utilize email, Slack, Salesforce and SMS tasks all in one workflow as a communication mechanism.

 - Utilize document generation, an on/off platform for approvals, e-signature and archival as an approval mechanism.

-Interested in trying Nintex Workflow Cloud for yourself?
+Interested in trying the Nintex Platform for yourself?
 Get your free 30-day trial here.